leftdevel/flux-scaffold/README.md

 until the webapi request has "succeeded".

 By the way, when passing the api flag, you don't need to change the domain value to "users".
 You should keep using "user".
 The tool will append an "s" to the domain value where necessary.
-Of course, this won't be accurate 100% of the time, but I expect it to work for at least 90% of the time.
+Of course, this won't be grammatically accurate
+100% of the time, but it should to work for at least 90% of the time.

 Keep in mind you will need to manually update the files.
 This tool is not meant to fire & forget, but to avoid the tedious work of creating and bootstrapping each flux file.